-- A. Be reported for any offence defined as Grade 3 for second time in a five (5) year period, it would be considered a Grade 4 offence. - B. Compete on a horse in an incorrect class of draft intentionally or intentionally exceeded the allowed number of runs, it would be considered a Grade 4 offence. - C. Speak or conduct themselves in an abusive manner to a committee, volunteer, official, spectator or other Member, it would be considered a Grade 4 offence in the first instance. - D. Conduct themselves in such a manner as to bring ACA into disrepute and cause ACA harm, it would be considered a Grade 4 offence. - E. Breach the Animal Welfare Policies for care of livestock at campdraft events either intentionally or in a public location whilst fully aware of actions, it would be considered a Grade 4 offence.
+- A. Be reported for any offence defined as Grade 3 for second time in a five (5) year period, (where the first offence was upheld (either found guilty or member entered a guilty plea) it would be considered a Grade 4 offence. - B. Compete on a horse in an incorrect class of draft intentionally or intentionally exceeded the allowed number of runs, it would be considered a Grade 4 offence. - C. Speak or conduct themselves in an abusive manner to a committee, volunteer, official, spectator or other Member, it would be considered a Grade 4 offence in the first instance. - D. Conduct themselves in such a manner as to bring ACA into disrepute and cause ACA harm, it would be considered a Grade 4 offence. - E. Breach the Animal Welfare Policies for care of livestock at campdraft events either intentionally or in a public location whilst fully aware of actions, it would be considered a Grade 4 offence.